-Biomarkers Consortium - Workshop: Remote Digital Monitoring for Medical Product Development
+Biomarkers Consortium - Remote Digital Monitoring and Patient-Centric Medical Product Development

-Workshop participants identified a framework to guide the process of developing remote monitoring measures and prioritized a list of high-impact endpoints or measures that can be recorded through mobile sensing.
-The workshop planning team incorporated the insights from the meeting into multiple manuscripts and core recommendations to enable a framework for the analytical and clinical validation needed for drug developers and to develop and improve operational/regulatory guidance.
+Workshop participants prioritized a list of high-impact endpoints or measures that can be recorded by mobile sensing and created a framework to direct the development of remote monitoring measures.
+To enable a framework for the analytical and clinical validation required for drug developers and to build and improve operational/regulatory guidelines, the workshop planning team combined the meeting’s insights into several manuscripts and significant recommendations.

 - Convene diverse stakeholders in the field of digital health technology to establish a shared vocabulary for regulatory purposes.